-Chairman Mongillo called the meeting to order at 5:40 p.m.
-He reviewed the Safety Moment distributed to members.
+Ms. LaMarr called the meeting to order at 12:36 p.m.

-On motion made by Mr. Pepe, seconded by Ms. Campbell, and unanimously carried, the committee voted to approve the minutes of its June 21, 2021 meeting.
+On motion made by Ms. Sack, seconded by Mr. Borowy, and unanimously carried, the Committee approved the minutes of its meeting held on May 26, 2022, as presented.